pkt-cash/ns-projects/readme.md

 completed makes the project more risky and difficult to accept, the Network Steward will tend to prefer projects which ask for the least amount in the first period and push the majority of the payment back until after success-criteria are met.
-3. **Do pre-project work**: Spend time developing prototypes, mockups, even useful work on the project itself and report all of this using *negative milestones*.
-You write them the same way as ordinary milestones but you are writing success criteria for a success which you already achieved.

 ## 10. Submit
 After you have everything put together, your success criteria are awesome, your time estimates